chanzuckerberg/single-cell-curation/schema/5.1.0/schema.md

     * Updated Seq-Well [EFO:0008919] to Seq-Well [EFO:0008919] and its children
 * uns (Dataset metadata)
   * `schema_version`
-    * Must must be annotated by CELLxGENE Discover and not the Curator.
+    * Must be annotated by CELLxGENE Discover and not the Curator.

 schema v3.0.0